TomVollerthun1337/DavidSedley.github.io/content/publications/articles.md

 ### ‘Self-sufficiency as a divine attribute in Greek philosophy'
 forthcoming in A. Hunt and H. Marlow (eds.), _Greening the Gods in the Ancient World_

+### ‘An introduction to Plato’s theory of Forms‘
+forthcoming in a volume of Royal Institute of Philosophy lectures